Saiki, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Take care to find the correct kind.
-A lot of adapters currently being sold are just plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Make sure to get the right type.
+The majority of adapters on sale are simply plugs and require your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most places.

 A portable power bank, like this one